 Qlik Sense is built on the same engine as QlikView, which means that the associative logic is the same.
-It also uses the same qvd layer, which means the backend is the same.
+It also utilizes the same qvd layer, ensuring that the backend is the same.

-QlikView will still exist for several years to come, but new features and further development will primarily take place in Qlik Sense.
+QlikView will still exist for several years to come, but new features and further development will primarily occur in Qlik Sense.
 Qlik stopped supporting QlikView 11 in March 2018.
-Therefore, all customers who need support must upgrade to QlikView 12 or switch to Qlik Sense.
+Therefore, all customers in need of support must upgrade to QlikView 12 or switch to Qlik Sense.

-It is not necessary to rebuild all your QlikView applications, because as mentioned above, Qlik Sense has the same engine (QIX) and the same qvd layer.
-This means that the backend is the same and the only thing that needs to be changed is the appearance of the user application.
-Qlik has developed Qlik Converter, which converts QlikView applications to similar Qlik Sense applications.
-However, it is our experience that it is often just as quick to rebuild the design without the converter.
+It is not necessary to rebuild all your QlikView applications because, as mentioned above, Qlik Sense uses the same engine (QIX) and the same qvd layer.
+This means that the backend remains the same, and the only thing that needs to be changed is the appearance of the user application.
+Qlik has developed Qlik Converter, which converts QlikView applications into equivalent Qlik Sense applications.
+However, in our experience, it is often just as fast to redesign the application without using the converter.

-The migration can be done in several different ways, either one application at a time or all at once.
-In terms of licenses, your QlikView licenses will be converted to Qlik Sense licenses.
-If you have a complicated BI environment, it is also possible to run both versions simultaneously for a while without having to pay for dual licenses.
+Migration can be done in several ways, either one application at a time or all at once.
+Regarding licenses, your QlikView licenses will be converted to Qlik Sense licenses.
+If you have a complex BI environment, it is also possible to run both versions side by side for a period of time without having to pay for duplicate licenses.

-Contact us for more information on how the migration can be done with you and how your licenses can be converted.
+Contact us for more information on how the migration can be done in your organization and how your licenses can be converted.